Dental therapist: Australia

-Dental Therapists use number of different tools and technology to complete their dental tasks such as X-ray equipment, hand powered tools such as drills and polishers along with the use of computers and printers to record and store data.
+Dental therapists use number of different tools and technology to complete their dental tasks such as X-ray equipment, hand powered tools such as drills and polishers along with the use of computers and printers to record and store data.

-The average salary of a Dental Therapist in Australia is generally $1150.00 per week being full-time and before tax.
-A benefit of working in this profession is that Dental Therapists work normal hours such as 8am-5pm, Monday to Friday.
+The average salary of a dental therapist in Australia is generally $1150.00 per week being full-time and before tax.
+A benefit of working in this profession is that dental therapists work normal business hours.